SELECTING THEA LIGHTS

 Double‐click a light component (or single‐click when the Thea Tool is open) to access the light's properties.
-On top of the Light tab, the name of the current light is displayed.

 Point lights and spotlights share several properties:

 Emittance: The color of the light is controlled by the color of the light's material.
 But if Temperature is enabled, it controls the color of the light.

 All lights have the following parameters: